 It was over a decade ago I realized, “I am Martha!”
 Initially, I remember a hidden feeling of accomplishment, as if it felt good to share personality traits with this infamous Biblical character.
 Then, it sunk in.
 I realized being more Martha than Mary was not necessarily the best thing.

 Martha, Martha,” the Lord answered, “you are worried and upset about many things, but few things are needed—or indeed only one.
 Mary has chosen what is better, and it will not be taken away from her.”
 Luke 10.41-42

-This verse sums it up for us.
-Martha was prone to worry and, according to the Lord, her worry wasn’t only about one or two things.
-Mary, on the other hand, seemed not distracted by worrisome stuff going on around her.
+This passage seems to indicate Martha was prone to worry and, according to the Lord, her worry wasn’t only about one or two things.
+Mary, on the other hand, seemed less distracted by stuff going on around her.